ghina2703/os241/links.md

 -> This subject is central to understanding C and C++ programming languages.
 The video or article cover the basics of pointers, including pointer arithmetic, the relationship between pointers and arrays, and the use of pointers with functions and structures.

 2. [Static Libraries vs. Dynamic Libraries](https://medium.com/swlh/linux-basics-static-libraries-vs-dynamic-libraries-a7bcf8157779)
 -> This topic explain the differences between static and dynamic libraries in Linux, a key concept in software development.
-The article cover the basics of pointers, including pointer arithmetic, the relationship between pointers and arrays, and the use of pointers with functions and structures.
+The content would likely explain how to create, use, and manage these libraries, and the advantages and disadvantages of each type.

 3. [Segmented, Paged and Virtual Memory](https://youtu.be/p9yZNLeOj4s?si=9XxIvUA0XhOEzQoK)
 -> This video describes how a segmented memory management system employs segments of different sizes.
 Concepts such as logical and physical memory are explained, as well as the use of secondary storage to provide virtual memory.